dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 }
 ~~~
 ## **Sending Emails Asynchronously**
 Sometimes, you may want to send mail asynchronously.
 For example, if you are sending a lot of mail through your application, the synchronous approach might not work.
 In such a scenario, you can use [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)).
 The [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) method of the [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class sends an email message to an SMTP server for delivery.
 This method does not block the calling thread and allows the caller to pass an object to the method that is invoked when the operation completes.
-To send an email message asynchronously, follow these steps:
+To send an outlook email message asynchronously in Java, follow these steps:

 1. Create an instance of [MailMessage](https://apireference.aspose.com/email/java/com.aspose.email/MailMessage) class and use its different properties.
 1. Create an instance of [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class and specify the host, port, username, and password.
 1. Create a user-defined instance that will be passed to the method and invoked when the asynchronous operation completes.
 1. Send the message using [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) method of [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class and pass the [MailMessage](https://apireference.aspose.com/email/java/com.aspose.email/MailMessage) instance and user-defined instance in it along with a callback function to be called when the operation is completed.

 To receive a notification when the email has been sent or the operation has been canceled, the callback function passed to the [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) method is called.
 After calling the [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) method it is not necessary to wait for an email message to be sent completely.
 We can call another method [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) at the same time.
 When an email has been sent using the [beginSend](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#beginSend\(com.aspose.email.MailMessage\)) method, the code snippet prints a message ("Message Sent").
-The following code snippet shows you how to send emails asynchronously.
+The following Java program or code snippet shows you how to send emails asynchronously.

 ~~~Java